Week 14 2026 - A Brick Wall Revisited - Sheridan

 Sometimes brick walls just won't fall.

-Back in the early 2010's I found this newspaper article while researching my Sheridan family:
+Back in the early 2010's I found this newspaper article while researching my Sheridan family in the Perrinton, Gratiot County, Michigan area.

 In the Maple Rapids Dispatch newspaper Friday, 1 June 1888 Vol X #35 Pg8 Col2 - from the Perrinton Mirador: "Two sharp looking boys arrived on the noon train today, from Detroit, sent by the St. Anthony orphan asylum, to find homes with Michael Sheridan and Thos.
 Holland."

-So, I went to check out census records and with no 1890 census available, I expanded my searching and discovered the 1894 Michigan census.
-In that census, a 14-year-old boy named Frank Morrison is listed with the Patrick Sheridan family and relationship to head of household showed adopted boy.
-He was born in Michigan in 1888 based on his age in the census, but both parents were listed as unknown.
+With no 1890 census available, I found the 1894 Michigan census and found a 14-year-old male named Frank Morrison listed with the Patrick Sheridan family.
+His relationship to head of household showed adopted boy.
+He was born in Michigan ca 1880 and both of his parents were listed as unknown.

 In my researching of the 1900 census, I discovered young Frank was not listed with the family.
 I expanded my search and the only plausible person was a Frank Morrison age 19, listed as a servant working as a farm laborer in North Shade, Gratiot County, Michigan.